werf/werf/docs/pages/documentation/advanced/configuration/giterminism.md

  - `.helm/secret-values.yaml`;
  - `.helm/Chart.yaml`.

 **Important**.
-It is not recommended to disable giterminism mode, because it increases probability to write a configuration, which will lead to unreproducible builds and and deploys of your application.
+It is not recommended to loose giterminism mode, because it increases probability to write a configuration, which will lead to unreproducible builds and and deploys of your application.
 It is important to use giterminism mode to construct configuration which is GitOps friendly.

 ### .Files.Get function

 In the giterminism mode this function will get file content only from the current git commit.

-With `--disable-giterminism` flag werf will read the specified file from the current project working tree.
+With `--loose-giterminism` flag werf will read the specified file from the current project working tree.

 ### Env go-templates function

-[`{{ env }}` and `{{ expandenv }}`]({{ "documentation/advanced/configuration/supported_go_templates.html" | relative_url }}) functions are only available when `--disable-giterminism` has been specified.
+[`{{ env }}` and `{{ expandenv }}`]({{ "documentation/advanced/configuration/supported_go_templates.html" | relative_url }}) functions are only available when `--loose-giterminism` has been specified.

 ### Mount directive

-[`mount` directive]({{ "documentation/reference/werf_yaml.html" | relative_url}}) of the stapel builder is only available when `--disable-giterminism` has been specified.
+[`mount` directive]({{ "documentation/reference/werf_yaml.html" | relative_url}}) of the stapel builder is only available when `--loose-giterminism` has been specified.

 ## Dockerfile builder

-Werf pass context and Dockerfile itself to the dockerfile builder only from the local git repo commit.
+Werf pass build context, `Dockerfile` and `.dockerignore` to the dockerfile builder only from the local git repo commit.

-**Important:** All uncommitted changes to the files in the project work tree will be ignored for the dockerfile builder context and `--disable-giterminism` flag does not affect this behaviour.
+**Important:** All uncommitted changes to the files in the project work tree will be ignored for the dockerfile builder context, `Dockerfile` and `.dockerignore` — `--loose-giterminism` flag does not affect this behaviour.

 However there is one implicit only way to add files from the project working tree to the dockerfile build context: using [`contextAddFile` directive]({{ "documentation/reference/werf_yaml.html" | relative_url}}):